-- The District's total operating revenue was almost flat with only a \$4,801 increase.
-There was no increase in the wastewater service rate from FY 2019 to FY 2020.
-Revenue from recycled water sales increased \$10,090, or 3.2%. - The District's total operating expenses (before depreciation) increased \$1,117,296 or 16%.
-This was primarily due to increases in the Encina wastewater treatment costs, which included a \$547,626 additional discretionary payment towards its unfunded pension liability, and an increase in the District's calculated pension liability.
-This was partially offset by decreases in legal costs. - Investment earnings were up \$66,195 or 6% from the prior year.
+- The District's total operating revenue increased by \$130,566.
+There was no increase in the wastewater service rate from FY 2020 to FY 2021.
+Revenue from recycled water sales increased \$124,528, or 38.3%. - The District's total operating expenses (before depreciation) increased \$536,197 or 6.7%.
+This was primarily due to increases in wastewater collection expenses and Encina wastewater treatment costs, offset by a small decrease in general and administrative expenses. - Investment earnings were down \$998,038 or 89% from the prior year.
 Investment earnings include not only interest income but also changes in the fair-value of investments.
-Investment earnings increased due to a \$351,113 increase in the fair-value adjustment during the fiscal year (due to the sharp drop in interest rates at the end of the fiscal year), which was partially offset by a 0.4% decrease in the District's investments and cash equivalents during the year and a slight decrease in the average rate of return on these investments and cash equivalents.
+Investment earnings decreased due to a \$332,748 decrease in the fair-value adjustment during the fiscal year, as well as a 17% decrease in the District's investments and cash equivalents during the year (due to increased capital asset and construction costs).
 The District participates in three different investment pools and in the CAMP Individual Portfolio program.
 It also deposits funds in a bank reserve and purchases investments directly through a broker/dealer.
-As of June 30, 2020, the District's investments contained laddered investments in US treasury notes, US government sponsored agency bonds/notes, corporate notes, commercial paper, negotiable certificates of deposits, insured certificates of deposits, and California based municipal bonds, for a total of \$16.9 million. - Capacity fees were down by 69% as the result of a couple large projects initiating development activity during FY 2019, but no large projects were initiated in FY 2020. - Property taxes increased by 4% due to increases in assessed valuations as the housing market continues to improve. - The District continues to provide core services to its customers at one of the lowest unit costs in the region.
-The District's wastewater service charge was unchanged at \$28.64 per EDU per month for the FY 2020 from FY 2019.
+As of June 30, 2021, the District's investments contained laddered investments in US treasury notes, US government sponsored agency bonds/notes, corporate notes, commercial paper, negotiable certificates of deposits, insured certificates of deposits, and California based municipal bonds, for a total of \$19.1 million. - Capacity fees were down by 31% as development continues to slow down as the District approaches build out. - Property taxes increased by 4.5% due to increases in assessed valuations as the housing market continues to improve. - The District continues to provide core services to its customers at one of the lowest unit costs in the region.
+The District's wastewater service charge was unchanged at \$28.64 per EDU per month for the FY 2021 from FY 2020.

-FY 2020 Revenues
+FY 2021 Revenues